jessicarobo/pink-wool/README.md

 - **minecraft-only**: non-interactively installs Minecraft and a systemd service
 - **uninstall**: deletes Pink Wool and the folder where it installed Minecraft
 - **update**: checks for a new version for Pink Wool
+- **start/stop/restart**: performs the requested action on Minecraft's systemd service
 - **backup**: Saves the Minecraft folder as a .zip (works best if Minecraft is not running)
 - **do "RCON COMMAND"**: sends a command to the Minecraft console!
 For example, `do "say hiiii"` or `do "op JessicaRobo"`
 - **help**: help

-Web control panel commands: start, stop, restart, backup
+Web control panel commands: start, stop, restart, backup, and a minecraft admin console.

 ## To-do

 - tutorial video
-- beefier control panel (better ui, support for update and exec)
+- multiple version support
+- even more control panel stuff (installing new versions, uninstalling, updating)
 - implement (programmer word meaning "steal") xpaw's status php (maybe no longer needed)
 - broader distro support (CentOS is weird)
 - broader architecture support